 I will miss you, Bud.
 It was great having you in my class so long ago.
 It was also great seeing your smiling face whenever I paid a visit to the Club station.
 73 my good friend.
 Didididahdidah

-Post expires at 2:36pm on Saturday July 21st, 2018 but will still be available on Club News page.
+Post expires at 2:36pm on Saturday July 21st, 2018 but will still be available in the archives.